khushinegi01/Backend-Project/Readme.md

     2.  after getting the user from db and cookie we will compare them ,and if match we will generate new accessToken and refreshToken using `generateRefreshTokenAndAccessToken`.
     3. Set the newly generated Token in cookie and response.

+* Change User Password :-
+    1. This controller help the user to change their password.
+    2. Get the current password and new password from the req.body.
+    3. Get the user information from the db through req.user._id.
+    4. Now validate the current password field send by user with the password from the user info through method `isPasswordCorrect`.
+    5.